-The biggest advantage of paid search is your businesses placement at the top of the search engine results page.
-It’s not impossible to improve your organic search strategy in an attempt to rank in position 1, or position 0 – but with a highlighted snippet on the SERP, paid search will guarantee it.
-This is all the more important on mobile or tablet devices, where a smaller screen means that paid ads are given relevance in search results.
+The biggest advantage PPC offers is your businesses placement in the top and bottom three listings of the search engine results page.
+It’s not impossible to improve your organic search marketing strategy in an attempt to rank in position one, or position zero – but with a highlighted snippet on the SERP, PPC will guarantee it.

-If you run a small business and have a tight marketing budget, you can still make significant headway with organic marketing (SEO).
-Although it seems like marketing is increasingly ‘pay to play’, there is a lot to be gained from a savvy organic marketing strategy, whether that be Search Engine Optimisation or a social media marketing campaign.
+If you are a small business with a tight marketing budget, you can still make significant improvements with organic marketing (SEO).
+It may seem like marketing is increasingly ‘spend to play’, but there is a lot to be gained from a smart organic marketing strategy.

 This marketing is a newer genre of advertising which utilises well know famous faces with lots of followers to help sell a brands products.
 It is more aimed at the product type business rather than a service business.
 If your product has a niche or is something your target audience must know about and own, influencer marketing could be a wise product marketing move.